docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 #### Description

-When true, the property's dimensions are represented as separate properties.
-For example, if the layer's position is represented as X Position and Y Position properties in the Timeline panel, the Position property has this attribute set to true.
+When `true`, the property's dimensions are represented as separate properties.
+For example, if the layer's position is represented as X Position and Y Position properties in the Timeline panel, the Position property has this attribute set to `true`.

-?> **Note:** This attribute applies only when the [isSeparationLeader](#propertyisseparationleader) attribute is true.
+?> **Note:** This attribute applies only when the [isSeparationLeader](#propertyisseparationleader) attribute is `true`.

 #### Type